Here’s How Apex Legends Ranked Works

 What is a good rank in Apex Legends?

-According to season 8 statistics, 35.6% of players are in Silver and Bronze, another 31.8% in Gold, and 26.16% are in Platinum.
-Diamond and above players make up only 6.2% of the player base, i.e., roughly one in 16 players are in those ranks.
+According to season 13 statistics, 17.44% of players are in Silver and Bronze, another 41.50% in Gold, and 32.57% are in Platinum.
+Diamond and above players make up only 8.5% of the player base.

-Generally speaking, getting to Platinum shouldn’t be too difficult if you have the time to improve on some of the basic skills and keep winning more RP than you’re losing.
-Players in Master make up only 0.4% of the player base, making it the ultimate goal for a competitive player but unattainable for most people.
+Generally speaking, getting to Gold shouldn’t be too difficult if you have the time to improve on some of the basic skills and keep winning more RP than you’re losing.
+Players in Master make up only 0.45% of the player base, making it the ultimate goal for a competitive player but unattainable for most people.

 How does the ranked split work?

+Un-ranked matches rotate two maps every few hours to diversify gameplay and allow players to enjoy more options during their games.
+Ranked games, however, use a single map for all matches for half of each season, called a split.
 Ranked splits occur roughly halfway through a ranked season.
-All players get their RP partially reset when a split happens, usually dropping them 2 to 3 tiers down.
-This is the only way to push inactive players down the tier list and allow new talent to rise among the ranks.
+All players get their RP partially reset when a split happens, which drops every players rank by 1.5 tiers.
+This is a good way to push inactive players down the tier list and allow new talent to rise among the ranks.